gvnn3/conductor/CLI_REFERENCE.md

 ## conduct - Orchestrate distributed tests

-The `conduct` command is the master controller that orchestrates tests across multiple player nodes.
+The `conduct` command is the coordinator controller that orchestrates tests across multiple player nodes.

 ### Synopsis